Programs : Budget Sheet

 Accommodation consists of furnished (single) rooms with private or shared facilities.
 Bedrooms are singles but bathroom, kitchen and living room are shared with other students.
 It is common that men and women live together in the same apartments.
 View the locations/types of VU accommodation.

 Once your exchange application has been accepted and you have confirmed your participation in VUnet, the VU Amsterdam's on-line system, you will receive an email with information on how to apply for accommodation.
-The rental period for the academic year is from August to August for 12 months.
+The rental period for the fall semester is from mid-August to end of January.

 This is a fixed rental period. if you arrive later or leave earlier, you will still need to pay for the whole rental period.
 You will receive a tenancy agreement for the semester.
 You are of course free to find accommodation on your own.
 However it can be very difficult (and expensive) to find a room in Amsterdam.
 We therefore strongly advise you to accept accommodation from Vrije Universiteit Amsterdam.